Picovoice/cheetah/README.md

 This demo application accepts a set of WAV files as input and returns their transcripts.
 Note that the demo expects the audio files to be WAV, 16KHz, and 16-bit linearly-encoded.
 It does not perform any verification to assure the compatibility or correctness of the input audio files.
 Set the current working directory to the root of the repository.

 The demo can be built using `gcc` as below.

 ```bash
 gcc -I include/ -O3 demo/c/cheetah_demo.c -ldl -o cheetah_demo
 ```

-The usage can be attained by
+The usage can be attained by:

 ```bash
 ./cheetah_demo
 ```

-Then it can be used as follows
+Then it can be used as follows:

 ```bash
 ./cheetah_demo \